 The park system has made many improvements since the last plan.
 Keller Golf Course received a makeover with new clubhouse and more than \$4 million in improvements to the golf course.
 Vadnais Sports Center was purchased and the three outlots on that site have been sold and developed.
-Tamarack Nature Center has gone through multiple phases of development and redevelopment.
-Keller Regional Park has undergone multiple phases of improvements and has one more major phase beginning in 2018.
+Tamarack Nature Center within Bald Eagle-Otter Lake Regional Park has gone through multiple phases of development and redevelopment.
+Phalen-Keller Regional Park has undergone multiple phases of improvements and has one more major phase beginning in 2018.